 Enable native Outlook search experience

-With this feature, the Outlook cache file (*.ost) and the Microsoft search database specific to the user are roamed along with the user profile.
+With this feature, the Microsoft Outlook offline folder file (*.ost) and the search database specific to the user are roamed along with the user profile.

 First, enable Microsoft Windows Search Service, and set its startup type to “Automatic.”
 Then follow the steps below to enable search index roaming for Outlook.

 - Under Policies > Administrative Templates: Policy definitions (ADM) > Classic Administrative Templates (ADM) > Citrix > Profile Management > Advanced settings, double-click the Enable search index roaming for Outlook policy.

 If search index roaming is not configured in Group Policy objects, the value from the .ini file is used.
 If this setting is not configured anywhere, it is enabled by default.

 For your changes to take effect, run the gpupdate/force command from the command prompt.
 You must log off all sessions and then log on again.
 For details, see http://technet.microsoft.com/en-us/library/bb490983.aspx.

 The Enable search index roaming for Outlook feature relies on VHDX files to work.
 VHDX files are created for each user that uses the feature.
 VHDX files store user-specific profile on a separate virtual disk that is dedicated to that user’s profile.
 Profile Management mounts VHDX files on logon and unmounts them on logoff.
 There are two VHDX files: